haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 *Legend in English: Pintarata = Overground, Tunneli = tunnel, Asema = station, Asemavaraus = station reservation, Nykyiset asemat = Current stations, Hämeenlinnanväylän parannus = improvement of Hämeenlinnanväylä*

 ## OBJECTIVES
+This exercise consists of three main objectives:
+- Gather and prepare data of the ring rail line for processing
+- Use the gathered ring rail line data and provided

 ## DATA USED
 - Capital region people explanation